 Teka Selman, Assistant Director of the MFA in Experimental and Documentary Arts at Duke University

-Leading support for this exhibition is provided by the William Penn Foundation
+Leading support for this exhibition provided by the William Penn Foundation.

-Support for the here. catalog is provided by the Elizabeth Firestone Graham Foundation.
+Support for the here. catalog provided by the Elizabeth Firestone Graham Foundation.

 PAFA's special exhibitions in 2011-12 are supported by generous contributions from Max N. Berry, Esq, Donald R. Caldwell, and Jonathan L. Cohen.